serde-deprecated/xml/README.md

 - [ ] remove debug print! messages
 - [ ] struct to xml serialization

+## anti-features
-anti-features (just ignoring stuff I don't like):
+I'm currently ignoring quite some stuff that I don't know how to handle in another way

 - [x] ignore namespaces
 - [x] skip xml comments
 - [x] skip xml version tag
 - [x] ignoring xml-attributes

-things that would be nice to have but might not be possible
+## nice to have
 - [ ] xsd verification
 - [ ] sequences of sequences (how would these even look like in xml?)
 - [ ] attributes to collapse xml elements that only contain a single type of element.